NATIONAL YORKSHIRE PUDDING DAY

 In 1747, Hannah Glasse published similar instructions in The Art of Cookery Made Plain and Easy.
 She named the recipe ‘Yorkshire Pudding.’
 Glasse received credit for re-inventing and renaming the original version of ‘A Dripping Pudding.”

 These savory popovers open up a world of possibilities when it comes to fillings.
-While gravy is traditional, don’t hesitate to add cheese, eggs, your favorite protein, or an herby filling.
-If you have more of a sweet tooth, don’t hesitate to stray from the traditional by adding chocolate, caramel, or a cream cheese filling.
+While the gravy is traditional, don’t hesitate to add cheese, eggs, your favorite protein, or an herby filling.
+If you have more of a sweet tooth, straying from the traditional by adding chocolate, caramel, or a cream cheese filling sounds perfect!

 HOW TO OBSERVE #YorkshirePuddingDay